black-sliver/PopTracker/doc/PACKS.md

 `hosted_item` is a comma separated list of item codes that are always in this section.

 `item_count` is the number of checks (chests, ...) and defaults to 1 unless `hosted_item` is used, in which case it defaults to 0.

+`ref` make this section a reference to another section, ignoring all other properties defined here.
+This can be used to have the same section in detailed and overworld maps.

 **Tracker Lua Interface:**